 “American satirical cartooning at its most inventively hilarious.” — Publishers Weekly

-"Peter Bagge is the funniest cartoonist in existence.
+“Peter Bagge is the funniest cartoonist in existence.
 Part of the secret of his humor comes from our shock at seeing people act the way people really do, rather than this whitewashed portrayal of so-called average people that we see in modern television and movies.
 The situations Peter creates for his characters are gripping, hilarious and bitingly honest.
 His drawing style is completely original and would be funny on its own, even without his great stories.
-This kind of perfect blend of art and humor is what we are all striving for." – Ren & Stimpy creator John Kricfalusi
+This kind of perfect blend of art and humor is what we are all striving for.” — John Kricfalusi, creator of Ren and Stimpy

 “Devastatingly accurate.” — The Village Voice